Purifiers (Marvel Comics): Fictional organization biography

-They later re-appeared during the All-New X-Men series where they were targeting an amnesiac X-23 to whom the past X-Men have to protect.
-It was later revealed during this encounter that, William Stryker's son Jason Stryker who at one point was believed to have been killed as an infant by his father for being a mutant is still alive.
-He was secretly sent to A.I.M. by his father as a child to have his powers suppressed and has replaced his late father as the new leader of the Purifiers.
-Jason was defeated and arrested by S.H.I.E.L.D.
+The Purifiers reappear in the series All-New X-Men, where they target an amnesiac X-23.
+It is later revealed that William Stryker's son Jason Stryker, who was believed to have been killed as an infant by his father for being a mutant, is still alive.
+Jason goes on to succeed his father as the leader of the Purifiers.